TorramLabs-Team/Torram_CLI/README.md

 ---

 ## 💻 System Requirements
-### **Currently Supported Platform**
+### **Platform Support**
-Ubuntu Only - Torram CLI and tools are currently supported on Ubuntu systems only
+- Ubuntu Linux - Torram CLI and development tools are optimized for Ubuntu distributions
+- Other Platforms - Support for additional operating systems is planned for future releases

 ---